 Recently a call went forth for super-brief "elevator pitches" about global warming.
-Now, I'm no expert on climate - despite having followed the science, events and drama for more than 20 years.
-Yet I do think I understand enough to pull out the critical details.
-Here (gulp) goes my stab at slimming the topic:
+I am no expert, but have followed the science, events and drama for more than 20 years.
+Here goes my stab at slimming the topic to the core:

-Luckily, the added blanket (or two) won't double-up the heating: we'd all be pretty sunk if the Earth were heading for average temperatures above +40 °C. With blankets one naturally gets diminishing returns; the first one gives the most warming, the second one, not so much.
-When all the numbers are crunched and really, really carefully checked, they predict Earth on average will warm by at least 2 - 3 °C (with the gasses added to date) and perhaps eventually hit 6 °C when the third blanket goes on.
+Luckily, the added blanket or two won't double-up the heating by another 33 °C: we'd all be pretty sunk if the Earth were heading for average temperatures above +40 °C. With blankets one naturally gets diminishing returns; the first one gives the most warming, the second one, not so much.
+Climate scientists have carefully measured, calculated and checked, but blankets, even earth-sized ones, are basically simple.
+With the gasses added to date they can’t see how Earth can avoid warming by at least 2 - 3 °C. Worse, when we hit blanket number 3 (or 4) Earth's average warming will inevitably pass 6 °C.

 And that is my "elevator pitch".
-I hope you find it useful, and ... please be kind.
+I hope you find it useful -